Warming up recurrent neural networks to maximise reachable multistability greatly improves learning: Fostering multistability at initialisation

 \section{Fostering multistability at initialisation}

-In \autoref{sec:warming_up_rnns}, we describe the warmup initialisation procedure that allows one to maximise the multistability of a network for a dataset of input sequences.
-Then, in \autoref{sec:warmup_experiments}, we compare classic cells to warmed-up cells on information restitution, sequence classification, and RL benchmarks and show the benefits of the warmup in tasks with long-term dependencies.
+In \autoref{sec:warming_up_rnns}, we describe the warmup initialisation procedure that allows one to maximise the estimated multistability of a network for a dataset of input sequences.
+Then, in \autoref{sec:warmup_experiments}, we compare classic cells to warmed-up cells on information restitution, sequence classification, and RL benchmarks and show the benefits of the warmup in tasks with long time dependencies, when considering the same standard hyperparameters as in the previous section.
 However, we also show that the warmup procedure does not improve the results in the sequence classification tasks.
-Finally, in \autoref{sec:recurrent_double_layers}, we introduce the double-layer architecture, that has both multistable and transient dynamics.
+In \autoref{sec:recurrent_double_layers}, we introduce the double-layer architecture, that has both multistable and transient dynamics.
 We show that this architecture reaches a better performance both on information restitution and sequence classification benchmarks.
+Finally, in \autoref{subsec:model_selection}, we show that the advantage of the warmup and the double-layer architecture, shown for standard hyperparameters in \autoref{sec:warmup_experiments} and \autoref{sec:recurrent_double_layers}, also holds when optimizing the hyperparameters for each cell version (number of recurrent layers $L$, number of hidden units $H$, batch size $B$, learning rate $\alpha$).